Kendallville active shooter suspect dead

 No other people were hurt, he said.

-The suspect is an adult male, but Walker had no other information about his identity.
-The man exchanged gunfire with police from a second-story balcony, but it is not clear if his injuries were from officers or self-inflicted.
+The suspect, an adult male, exchanged gunfire with police from a second-story balcony, but it is not clear if his injuries were from officers or self-inflicted.

 Police began handling the standoff about 7:30 p.m.
 Wednesday on Berry Lane near Drake Road on the south side of Kendallville at Drake Terrace Apartments.